The Department of Biosystems Engineering and Soil Science administers two undergraduate programs:

 The biosystems engineering program at the University of Tennessee, Knoxville, provides an exceptional breadth of background in science and engineering, a strong emphasis on design throughout the curriculum, and a focused application of engineering principles to complex biological systems.
 The program enables its students to perform in a manner that reflects positively on the program and the institution’s reputation.

-The biosystems engineering program has program educational objectives (PEOs) that align with the objectives of the University of Tennessee Institute of Agriculture.
-Recent graduates are prepared by the program to:
+The Biosystems Engineering Program has ABET Program Educational Objectives that align with the objectives of the University of Tennessee.
+Graduates are prepared to:

-Student outcomes a-i have been chosen by the faculty to establish a framework for our students to realize the program educational objectives.
+Student learning outcomes (SLO) 1-7 have been chosen by the faculty to establish a framework for our students to realize the program educational objectives.
 For continuous improvement, each outcome has achievement measures taken throughout the course of study.
 This faculty feedback helps to ensure that our engineering students at their graduation have the necessary career skills and knowledge.

 |Academic Year||Enrollment||Degrees Awarded|